What Researchers Did

 Canadian Relevance

-While this study did not involve Canadian authors or patients, it covers air embolism to the brain, which is a form of arterial gas embolism - a Health Canada-recognized indication for hyperbaric oxygen therapy.
+While this study did not involve Canadian authors or patients, it covers air embolism to the brain, which is a form of arterial gas embolism - a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations